-Oklahoma had four carriers in its exchange in 2015, but that will be down to two when open enrollment begins for 2016 plans on November 1, 2015.
-New and renewing enrollees will have to choose from plans offered by Blue Cross Blue Shield of Oklahoma and United Healthcare.
-The market landscape in the state’s exchange will be changing significantly for 2016:
+Oklahoma had four carriers in its exchange in 2015, but only two are offering plans for 2016.
+New and renewing enrollees can choose from plans offered by Blue Cross Blue Shield of Oklahoma and United Healthcare.
+The market landscape in the state’s exchange has changed significantly for 2016:

 - UnitedHealthcare is new to the Oklahoma exchange for 2016, but offered plans outside the exchange in 2015.

-- Blue Cross Blue Shield of Oklahoma will no longer offer the Blue Choice provider network in the individual market (but will continue to offer it in the group market).
-There are about 40,000 insureds in Oklahoma who will need to switch to plans that use the Blue Advantage or Blue Preferred networks – both of which are narrower than Blue Choice.
+- Blue Cross Blue Shield of Oklahoma no longer offers the Blue Choice provider network in the individual market in 2016 (but will continue to offer it in the group market).
+There are about 40,000 insureds in Oklahoma who had to switch to plans that use the Blue Advantage or Blue Preferred networks – both of which are narrower than Blue Choice.
 The Blue Advantage network is concentrated in the Tulsa and Oklahoma City metro areas, and is not available at all in 25 of the state’s 77 counties.

 - Global Health offered plans in the exchange in 2015, but is exiting the individual market at the end of 2015, and will not offer individual plans either on or off-exchange in 2016.

-- Time/Assurant is exiting the individual market nationwide, and will not participate in the upcoming open enrollment.
+- Time/Assurant is exiting the individual market nationwide, and is not offering plans for 2016 on or off the exchange.

-- Enrollees who have coverage through Global Health, CommunityCare, and Time/Assurant will need to select new coverage from one of the carriers offering plans in 2016.
-But according to Lexology, those three carriers accounted for less than three percent of Oklahoma’s current exchange enrollees.
+- Enrollees who have coverage through Global Health, CommunityCare, and Time/Assurant need to select new coverage from one of the carriers offering plans in 2016.
+If you’re on a plan that is terminating altogether with no option for renewal, you technically have until December 31 to enroll in a new plan with coverage effective January 1 – but only if you indicate that you’re enrolling using a special enrollment period triggered by loss of coverage.
+Although according to Lexology, those three carriers accounted for less than three percent of Oklahoma’s exchange enrollees in 2015.
 The exchange had 108,614 effectuated enrollees as of the end of June, so there are somewhere around 3,200 people who are impacted by the withdrawal of those three carriers from the market in Oklahoma.
 The rest of the enrollees – about 97 percent of the total – are covered under Blue Cross Blue Shield of Oklahoma plans.
 BCBS will continue to offer coverage, but enrollees on the Blue Choice network will be transitioned to plans that use one of BCBSOK’s other networks – or they can shop around during open enrollment and see if UnitedHealthcare offers a better alternative.

 - Humana will continue to offer plans only outside the exchange in Oklahoma.